EmmaRamirez/emmaramirez.me/src/articles/2023/css-architecture-notes.md

 ---
-title: "CSS Architecture Notes"
+title: 'CSS Architecture Notes'
 date: 2023-12-19
 tags: [css, architecture]
-description: "Layered styles, tokens, and when to reach for utilities over components."
+description: 'Layered styles, tokens, and when to reach for utilities over components.'
 ---

 Layered styles, tokens, and when to reach for utilities over components.
 These are notes I've accumulated over years of building and maintaining CSS at scale.